About Bullying Claims

 When someone uses online platforms, including electronic communication, to harass, intimidate, or humiliate someone else.
 Online bullying often involves rumours, sharing embarrassing photos or videos, or sending threatening messages.
 Sadly, due to the internet’s reach and the ease of hiding identities, cyberbullying can be relentless and difficult to escape.

-You can generally sue for work-related bullying when you are diagnosed with a recognised mental illness or psychological injury that prevents you from working.
-This legal action gives injured people the right to claim damages for their employer’s duty of care failure.
+In Australia, you can generally sue for work-related bullying when you are diagnosed with a recognised mental illness or psychological injury that prevents you from working.
+This legal action gives injured people the right to claim damages for a failure of their employer’s duty of care.

-If workplace bullying and harassment occur at your job, you should first talk to your manager, human resources department, a health and safety representative, or a union representative.
-To know your rights to claim a workplace bullying compensation payout, you should contact experienced compensation lawyers.
+If workplace bullying and harassment occur at your job, you should first talk to your manager, the human resources department, a health and safety representative, or a union representative.
+To know your right to claim a workplace bullying compensation payout, seek legal advice from compensation lawyers.

 Workers’ Compensation Claims

-You can make a worker’s compensation claim for any physical or psychological harm at work (like workplace harassment) that causes you to experience a loss.
+You can be eligible to make a workers’ compensation claim for any physical or psychological harm (like workplace harassment) that causes you to experience a loss.
 Depending on your circumstances, you could:

 - Lodge a workers’ compensation claim to receive weekly benefits and financial support for your recovery.